Skip to main content

 - iPads: iPads are available for circulation at Midtown, Midwood and Bay Shore libraries.
 Ask a reference librarian for more information on this service.

 - RefWorks: The new RefWorks is now available through Touro libraries.
-This onlline-only resource includes all citations styles and can import articles directly from databases.
+This online-only resource includes all citations styles and can import articles directly from databases.
 Save PDFs, add notes, and create a bibliography.
 Sign-up with a touro.edu email address.
+For workshops and classes, contact Juliana Terciotti-Magro.

 - Library Classes: Help your students learn to use the library by scheduling a hands-on library session given by library staff.
 The best time for these sessions to be beneficial to your students is when they are connected to an assignment.
 Contact your site library.

-- Workshops: Come and learn for yourself about the library services and resources available to you by attending library workshops and webinars.
+- Webinars: Come and learn for yourself about the library services and resources available to you by attending library webinars.